 As the highest degree you can receive in the field, the PhD in education qualifies you primarily for research and teaching positions.
 Students learn to identify gaps in existing research, contextually interpret relevant literature for posing new hypotheses, and produce new original research.
 Part-time programs typically take around four years to complete, while full-time programs take three years.
 Unlike the EdD, the PhD doesn't require a residency.

 WHAT ARE THE BENEFITS OF GETTING A PHD IN EDUCATION?

-Like other highly competitive degrees, the PhD tends to lend credibility, expertise, and social mobility.
+Among the various reasons to pursue a PhD in education, the PhD tends to lend credibility, expertise, and social mobility.
 As a student, you learn to enhance your research skills and hone your technical expertise.
 The PhD also gives students the opportunity to conduct research into an area that interests them, making their own discoveries and contributions to knowledge in the process.

 WHAT CAN YOU DO WITH A PHD IN EDUCATION?

 As with the EdD, your degree concentration is able to focus your interests and extend your career prospects.
 For example, the PhD in Education includes a leadership, policy, or STEM focus.
 The majority of these positions are related to becoming an educational researcher, or assuming a faculty position within a college.
 The PhD may also be applied to administrative positions related to education, like chief learning officer, superintendent, dean, or director of education.